 All Photomedia lecturers are experienced practicing artists, dedicated to engaging, supporting and challenging their students.
 NAS is renowned for its studio-based, hands-on model of learning, and all Photomedia students receive intensive face-to-face teaching in small classes.
 Postgraduate students also are provided their own studio space on campus in the new Postgraduate Centre.

-In the BFA program, all first year students at NAS take Photomedia in first semester alongside electives in ceramics, painting, printmaking and sculpture, as well as the core subject of drawing.
-In second semester students choose to specialise in two electives, to explore in more depth.
-In second year, students focus fully on a chosen elective such as Photomedia, however there are always opportunities for cross-disciplinary work.
+In the BFA program, all students take Photomedia in their first year as part of their studio rotations which also includes painting, ceramics, printmaking and sculpture.
+In second year, students focus fully on a chosen studio area such as Photomedia, however there are always opportunities for cross-disciplinary work.